Valparaíso in 3 Days

-We spent 3 days in the atmospheric city of Valparaiso.
-This port city, with its colourful buildings tumbling down the hills towards the ocean, murals and historic funicular railways is an excellent place to spent a few days wandering around.
+We spent 3 days in the atmospheric city of Valparaíso.
+This vibrant port city, with its colourful buildings tumbling down the hills towards the ocean, its murals and historic funicular railways is an excellent place to spent a few days exploring.

-There are a number of bus companies operating between Santiago and Valparaiso.
-We went with Pullman Bus, which runs regularly throughout the day (around 36 services daily).
-The bus was modern, clean and punctual with comfy allocated seating.
-The journey takes approximately 1 hour 40 minutes and an Executive Seat costs CLP 6180 (around £6) each way.
+There are a number of bus companies operating the 75 mile route between Santiago and Valparaíso.
+We went with pullmanbus, which runs regular services throughout the day (around 60+ services daily).
+The journey takes approximately 1 hour 40 minutes and an Executive Seat costs CLP 2950 (around £2.50) each way.

-Valparaiso is built on the side of a hill (or several hills), so sightseeing involves a fair amount of climbing.
-However, one of the fun parts of visiting the city is to ride on the funiculars which run up the various hills.
+Valparaíso is built on the side of a hill (or several hills to be precise), so sightseeing involves a fair amount of climbing.
+However, one of the fun parts of visiting the city is to ride on the funicular railways which run up and down the various hills.

 We love a quirky hotel.
-In Valparaiso, we couldn’t resist staying at WineBox; a hotel manufactured from shipping containers.
-It is beautifully constructed and decorated and has great views from the room and rooftop bar/restaurant.
-However, shipping containers aren’t very soundproof.
+In Valparaíso, we couldn’t resist staying at Hotel Winebox; a hotel manufactured from shipping containers.
+It is innovatively constructed and beautifully decorated.
+In addition, it offers great views from the rooms and rooftop bar/restaurant.
+However, it’s worth noting that shipping containers aren’t very soundproof!

 La Sebastiana